 In eCommerce, customer segmentation allows you to understand and engage with your customers more meaningfully.
 By identifying commonalities among different groups and creating targeted marketing campaigns that speak directly to their interests, you can improve sales and customer satisfaction.
 Customer segmentation can also highlight your attention to consumer needs and preferences, which can improve long-lasting customer relationships.

 » Need to optimize?
-See the top 10 eCommerce apps to optimize customer experience
+See these top eCommerce apps to optimize customer experience